 All members of the audit and risk committee are independent non-executive directors and are chartered accountants, with the necessary expertise in accounting and finance.
 The chairman of the audit and risk committee is appointed annually by the board from the committee members elected by shareholders.
-John Bester, Fatima Daniels and Nonkululeko Gobodo were re-elected to the committee at the January 2019 AGM.
+John Bester, Fatima Daniels and Nonkululeko Gobodo were reelected to the committee at the January 2020 AGM, and the board is recommending John Bester, Fatima Daniels and Mfundiso Njeke for election to the audit and risk committee at the January 2021 AGM.